pfsense/docs/source/references/formatting-guide.rst

 Formatting Guide
 ================

-The pfSense documentation is built using Sphinx/reStructuredText.
+The pfSense® documentation is built using Sphinx/reStructuredText.
 The formatting is similar in some ways to Markdown, but has significant differences.
 To get a feel for the formatting, look at the `source of this documentation`_ and read through this document.